-When I was little thinking before I spoke wasn’t something I regularly did.
-It wasn’t because I was wilful, or because I had an opinion, but because I was struggling with my disability.
-Through frustration and anger I lashed out, but it wasn’t something I was consciously aware of.
+When I was little, thinking before I spoke wasn’t something I regularly did.
+It wasn’t because I was wilful, or because I had an opinion, but because I was struggling with something.
+Through frustration and anger I lashed out.

-Perhaps others can relate, but how many of us know we’re doing it?
-Do we make the conscious connection?
-We don’t choose to be like that.
-It’s usually our circumstances or our upbringing that make us like that.
-If we’ve had a too many bad experiences or we’re emotionally struggling, we may lash out.
+Perhaps others can relate, but how many of us know that’s what we’re doing?
+Do we ever make the conscious connection?
+If we’ve had a too many bad experiences, or we’re emotionally struggling, we may lash out.

-No one is born angry.
-But perhaps we must take a moment to step back and work through why we may be angry and think about what we say and how what we say will affect others.
-Now I know that when I help or talk to someone in a kind way, it sets me up for the day.
+We’re not born angry.
+We must step back and work through why we think we may be angry and how what we say will affect others.
+Now, when I help or talk to someone in a kind way, it sets me up for the day.

-Sadly, and is often the case, when we do change, those around us choose to ignore the fact that we’ve changed.
-People tend to see what they want to see or have known.
-It’s easier that way.
-It’s also easier for others to continue to get us into trouble, rather than them recognise their own flaws.
+Sadly, as is often the case that when we do change, those around us choose to ignore the fact that we’ve changed.
+People see what they want to see, or have known.
+It’s also easier for others to continue to get us into trouble, rather than recognise their own flaws.

 I changed but others didn’t.
-But perhaps it’s time for us to start making a difference for ourselves and for each other.
-A kind word can change our day and make us feel good that we’ve done something good.
+We can all change something in us.
+It is time for us all to start making a difference.
+A kind word can change someone’s day and make us feel good that we’ve said something kind.
 Kind words go such a long way.